Tomato Chutney isn't just the thing our mums or nanas made! It's a delicious addition which turns a meal or snack into something special.

 I go for a very simple method that still means I can store my chutney in the pantry for a few months, at least, and for another month or more once opened in the fridge.

-I pour the hot mixture into the jar and seal immediately using a fresh, clean, plastic-lined twist on lid – making sure it's on tightly.
+Simply sterilise the jars and lids by placing on a hot setting in the dishwasher.
+Pour the hot mixture into the jar and seal immediately using a fresh, clean, plastic-lined twist on lid – making sure it's on tightly.

 I don't bother with the water bath step as this chutney has plenty of sugar and vinegar to act as a preserving agent.
+But please do your own research!

+There are so many ways to enjoy tomato chutney!
 Here are a few ideas to get you started:

 - Make a ham, cheese and tomato chutney sandwich